noofficial/CallTime/README.md

 All changes save instantly to the local database for the active client.
 Notes and outcome logs remain private to each campaign, so overlapping prospects never share information between clients.

+## Bulk donor import

+The manager workspace includes a drag-and-drop importer for CSV or Excel files.
+Matching column headers update donor records, while unrecognized headers are skipped automatically.

+- **Core donor fields:** `Name`, `First Name`, `Last Name`, `Email`, `Phone`, `City`, `Employer`, `Occupation`, `Suggested Ask`, `Last Gift`, `Tags`, `Notes`, and `Photo URL` map to the donor profile.
+- **Campaign assignment:** include `Client ID`, `Client`, or `Campaign` to assign donors to a specific workspace.
+Leave the column out (or select **No client**) to keep donors unassigned after import.
+- **Contribution history:** add `Contribution Year`, `Contribution Candidate`, and `Contribution Amount` columns to append a single giving record per row.
+  To load multiple entries for the same donor, number the headers (for example, `Contribution 2 Year`, `Contribution 2 Candidate`, `Contribution 2 Amount`).
+  Each complete triplet is linked to the donor automatically, and duplicates are skipped so the history stays clean.

+The status message that appears after an import callout summarizes how many donors were inserted, updated, or skipped, along with how many contributions were created or ignored.

 ## Connecting a Google Sheet